sherinat12/portfolio/README.md

 ## 🚀 About Me

-Hi, I'm Raja Sherina T, a Computer Science and Engineering student passionate about Web Development, Python Programming, and Software Development.
+Hi, I'm Raja Sherina T, a Computer Science and Engineering student passionate about Web Development and  Python Programming, and Software Development.

 I enjoy building responsive websites and developing real-world projects using modern technologies.